Maximinodotpy/articles/018 - Vertical Split Web Component/_blog/article.md

 description: 'let us learn together how to make a custom HTML element with JavaScript by making a resizeable split container.'
 ---

-Not long ago I learned that it's possible that one can make custom HTML elements with JavaScript and today I want to make a resizeable split container with you to learn how to make custom web components.
+Not long ago I learned that it's possible that one can make custom HTML elements with JavaScript.
+So today I want to make a resizeable split container with you, to learn how to make custom web components.
 Keep in mind that I also did this for the first time and I am just a beginner who documents what he learns, so come along!

 Let's do this!